GT-Vision-Lab/VQA/README.md

 - vqaEvaluation (evaluation code)

 ./Results
-- OpenEnded_mscoco_train2014_fake_results.json (an example of a fake results file to run the demo)
+- OpenEnded_mscoco_train2014_fake_results.json (an example of a fake results file for v1.0 to run the demo)
 - Visit [VQA evaluation page] (http://visualqa.org/evaluation) for more details.

 ./QuestionTypes
-- This directory contains the following lists of question types for both real and abstract questions.
+- This directory contains the following lists of question types for both real and abstract questions (question types are unchanged from v1.0 to v2.0).
 In a list, if there are question types of length n+k and length n with the same first n words, then the question type of length n does not include questions that belong to the question type of length n+k.
 - mscoco_question_types.txt
 - abstract_v002_question_types.txt